waychelkay/waychelkay/README.md

 - 👀 I’m interested in photography, hip hop dancing, nutrition
 - 🌱 I’m currently learning Front End Web Development
 - 💞️ I’m looking to collaborate on a mobile app! and Photography :)
-- 📫 How to reach me @waychelkay Insta

 <!---
 waychelkay/waychelkay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.